 Stir together all 6 ingredients (or pulse everything together in the food processor for easy mixing).
 Shape into 1-inch balls.
 Roll in powdered sugar or chopped pecans.
 Refrigerate up to 2 weeks.

-*To toast pecans: Place chopped pecans in a dry skillet on your cooktop on medium heat or on a parchment-lined baking sheet in the oven at 350 degrees until golden brown and you start to smell them, about 5-10 minutes.
-Stir frequently to prevent burning.
+*To toast pecans: Place chopped pecans in a dry skillet on your cooktop on medium heat or on a parchment-lined baking sheet in the oven at 350 degrees until golden brown and fragrant, about 5-10 minutes.
+Allow to cool.
 Place pecan bourbon balls in mini cupcake liners for easy gifting and serving!
 I found plaid cupcake liners at World Market at the end of the season last year.

 I always pick up an amaryllis bulb to enjoy for Christmas, but never time it right and it blooms in January.

 Note to self: Plant amaryllis bulb November 1st ;)

 I added a clip-on Cardinal ornament for a little Christmas nesting!

 Christmas Nesting Details:

 Tartan Dinner Plates / HomeGoods